croessler/croessler/README.md

 ### Hi there 👋

+So this is my profile readme, huh?

+Let's see:

+- 🌱 I’m currently learning Python
+- 👯 I’m looking to collaborate on interesting Open Source Projects (using Python)

+- 😄 Here is a joke: !False

 <!--
 **croessler/croessler** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.